Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous

-Appendix \ref{app:assu_hyper} provides formalizes some assumptions, presents additional notation and mentions required conditions on the hyperparameter.
-Appendix~\ref{sec:proof_outline} provides a proof outline of the general concentration bound and the sample complexity and regret guarantees for Boltzmann Q-learning.
-This includes the concentration result regarding $\{x_n\}$ for the general stochastic approximation, regret bounds for the Boltzmann Q-learning and \seg~Q-learning.
-Appendix~\ref{sec:app_pf_sec_SA} derives the main results for general stochastic approximation, while Appendix~\ref{sec:aux_SA} derives auxiliary results that are used in the proofs of Appendix~\ref{sec:app_pf_sec_SA}.
-Similarly, Appendix~\ref{app:pf_q_learning} derives main results for Boltzmann Q-learning, while Appendix~\ref{app:aux_q-learning} derives results that are useful while proving results in Appendix~\ref{app:pf_q_learning}.
-Appendices~\ref{app:eps_softmax} and~\ref{sec:eps_softmax_auxiliary} derive main and auxiliary results for \seg~Q-learning.
-Finally, Appendix~\ref{app:miscellaneous} derives those technical results that are of miscellaneous nature, and are used at various places in Appendix \ref{sec:app_pf_sec_SA}-\ref{sec:eps_softmax_auxiliary}.
+Appendix \ref{app:assu_hyper} formalizes additional assumptions, introduces notation, and states the required conditions on the hyperparameters.
+Appendix~\ref{sec:proof_outline} provides a proof outline for the general concentration bound.
+This includes the concentration result for the general stochastic approximation iterates $\{x_n\}$ for the general stochastic approximation.
+Appendix~\ref{sec:app_pf_sec_SA} proves the main results for the general stochastic approximation framework, while Appendix~\ref{sec:aux_SA} establishes auxiliary results used in the proof of Appendix~\ref{sec:app_pf_sec_SA}.
+Similarly, Appendix~\ref{app:pf_q_learning} proves the main results for Boltzmann Q-learning, while Appendix~\ref{app:aux_q-learning} contains auxiliary results used in Appendix~\ref{app:pf_q_learning}.~Appendices~\ref{app:eps_softmax} and~\ref{sec:eps_softmax_auxiliary} present the main and auxiliary results, respectively, for \seg~Q-learning.
+Finally, Appendix~\ref{app:miscellaneous} collects miscellaneous technical results that are used at various points in Appendices \ref{sec:app_pf_sec_SA}-\ref{sec:eps_softmax_auxiliary}.